robalb/my-website/astro-website/src/pages/posts/modinsecurity.md

 > A quick google search reveals the
 >  [lua library](https://github.com/openresty/lua-resty-mysql/blob/master/lib/resty/mysql.lua)
 >  used to write the challenge,
-> and a quick glance at the [code](https://github.com/openresty/lua-resty-mysql/blob/908521368e95a302d06430ed1772e3fdd1e86216/lib/resty/mysql.lua#L1267) shows that the error cannot be exploited, it's just
+> and a quick glance at the [code](https://github.com/openresty/lua-resty-mysql/blob/908521368e95a302d06430ed1772e3fdd1e86216/lib/resty/mysql.lua#L1267) shows that it's just
 > an issue with multi query statements.
-But this confirms that modinsecurity
+The error cannot be exploited but it confirms that modinsecurity
 > is indeed a nginx plugin

 ## Exploiting the sql injection